zzonyo/trust-docs-test/source/index.html.md

 # Frequently Asked Questions

-## API Announcements
-Huobi will publish API announcement in advance for any API change, please subscribe our announcements so that you can get latest update.

-How to subscribe: Login to [API Announcements page](https://huobiglobal.zendesk.com/hc/en-us/sections/360000070201-API-Announcements), click "Follow" button in the top right of the page, then choose the type you want to follow.
-After you subscribe, the button will changed to "Following".
-If you don't have any account, you need to register first.

-## Access and Authentication

 ### Q1：How many API Keys one user can apply?
 A:  Every user can create 5 API Keys, and each API Key can be granted with 3 permissions: **read**, **trade** and **withdraw**.
 Each user could create up to 200 sub users, and each sub user could create 5 API Keys, each API key can be granted with 2 permissions: **read** and **trade**.